 “I’m thinking of writing a book about these three-day-a-week sexual activities.
 But I don’t know if anyone would be interested.
 Besides, I don’t think I have any strength left to write a book.”

-Click here to learn about the humor book THE LOVE LIFE OF HOWARD HANDSOME AND OTHER SHORT STORIES.
+Click here to learn about the humor book THE LOVE LIFE OF HOWARD HANDSOME AND OTHER SHORT STORIES, which includes other Howard Handsome short stories.